AMF-FLX/Flux-upscaling-working-group-2024-Workshop-Report/README.md

 To run the notebooks, simply open them in Google Colab and follow the instructions.
 This repository aims to provide a resource for participants and others interested in learning about remote sensing and flux data analysis and integration.

+### External Resorces
-Datasets created and used in the hands-on session can be also found [here](https://drive.google.com/file/d/1WyAYDHvut789H-oEbO6Lm-ObKP1wlbM5/view?usp=sharing)
+- Datasets created and used in the hands-on session can be also found [here](https://drive.google.com/file/d/1WyAYDHvut789H-oEbO6Lm-ObKP1wlbM5/view?usp=sharing)
+- Recordings of the sessions are available on the [event](https://go.lbl.gov/vy35rp) page of the Ameriflux web portal.

 ## Workshop Organizing Committee
 Nicola Falco (Lawrence Berkeley National Laboratory)